ADHD Medication Side Effects That No One Should Tolerate

 If your child goes right to sleep, it’s a safe bet that her sleeplessness has been caused by a lack of medication.
 You should be able to remedy this problem simply by continuing with the extra evening dose.

 If the extra dose triggers the opposite reaction — and your child becomes even more “wired” than before — it’s clear that sleeplessness really is a side effect.
-This problem can often be remedied by giving your child a weight-adjusted dose of the over-the-counter antihistamine Benedryl just before bedtime.
+This problem can often be remedied by giving your child an adjusted dose of the over-the-counter antihistamine Benedryl just before bedtime.

 Benadryl is not a sleeping pill, but if your child lies quietly in a dark room after taking a dose, sleep should come within an hour.
 (Benadryl is for occasional use only.)